GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 > **Dependency Note:**
 > This task queries the `disneyland_reviews` table in BigQuery, which is replicated from AlloyDB.
 This requires **Challenge 1** (specifically the Datastream replication in Task 1.3) to be completed first.

-1. Open the **Data Science Agent** panel in BigQuery Studio.
+1. Create a new **empty notebook** in BigQuery Studio.
-2. Using natural language, prompt the agent to write a SQL query or a Python notebook that classifies the sentiment of the reviews in `disneyland_reviews` into `Positive`, `Negative`, or `Neutral`.
+2. Using natural language, prompt the agent in the side panel to write a SQL query or a Python notebook that classifies the sentiment of the reviews in `disneyland_reviews` into `Positive`, `Negative`, or `Neutral`.
 3. The agent should suggest using `AI.GENERATE_TEXT` or `AI.GENERATE` with a Gemini model (e.g., `gemini-2.5-flash`) to perform the sentiment classification.
 4. Run the generated query on a sample of **100 reviews** and save the results into a new table `reviews_sentiment_analysis`.

 #### Task 3.2: Time-Series Wait Time Forecasting